elliotholden/cka/kubernetes-cluster-setup.md

 # Kubernetes Cluster Setup

 ## Provision Nodes
-To get a good working cluster setup for practicing, testing, or studying for an exam (CKA, CKAD, CKS etc.) would will need to provision 3 nodes that all exsist on the same physical network.
+To get a good working cluster setup for practicing, testing, or studying for an exam (CKA, CKAD, CKS etc.) you will need to provision 3 nodes that all exsist on the same physical network.
 The examples below were done using Google Cloud.
 To get started you need to create a NEW Google Cloud account.
 As of November 2025 Google is offering $300 worth of compute credit for FREE for 3 months.

 #### Node Requirments:
 2 CPU</br>